A C-section is the delivery of a baby through a surgical opening in the mother's lower belly area. It is also called a cesarean delivery.

 These conditions can lead to severe bleeding (hemorrhage), which may require blood transfusions or removal of the uterus (hysterectomy).

-Most mothers and infants do well after a c-section.
+Most mothers and infants do well after a C-section.

 Women who have a C-section may have a vaginal delivery if another pregnancy occurs, depending on:

-Vaginal birth after cesarean (VBAC) delivery is usually successful.
+Vaginal birth after cesarean (VBAC) delivery is very often successful.
 However, there is a small risk of uterine rupture, which can harm the mother and the baby.
-It is important to discuss the benefits and risks of VBAC with your health care provider.
+Discuss the benefits and risks of VBAC with your health care provider.

-The average hospital stay after C-section is 2 - 4 days.
+The average hospital stay after C-section is 2 to 3 days.
 Recovery takes longer than it would from a vaginal birth.
 You should walk around after the C-section to speed recovery.
-Pain medication taken by mouth can help ease any pain.
+Pain medicines taken by mouth can help ease discomfort.

-Abdominal delivery; Abdominal birth; Cesarean section
+Abdominal delivery; Abdominal birth; Cesarean birth

 Berghella V, Landon MB.
 Cesarean delivery.
-In: Gabbe SG, Niebyl JR, Simpson JL, ed.
+In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
-5th ed.
-New York, NY: Churchill Livingstone; 2007: Chap.19.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 20.

 Cunningham FG, Leveno KJ, Bloom SL, et al. Cesarean delivery and peripartum hysterectomy.
 In: Cunnigham FG, Leveno KL, Bloom SL, et al, eds.
 Williams Obstetrics.
 23rd ed.
 New York, NY: McGraw-Hill; 2010:chap 25.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.